khulnasoft/AiKit/docs/overview/deep_dive/data_types.rst

         if "int" in input.dtype:
             input = input.astype("int64")
         target_type = "int64" if "int" in input.dtype else input.dtype
-        return ivy.astype(ivy.trace(input), target_type)
+        return aikit.astype(aikit.trace(input), target_type)

-For compositional functions, the supported and unsupported data types can then be inferred automatically using the helper functions `function_supported_dtypes <https://github.com/khulnasoft/aikit/blob/9e71fc2b589bf8f6b7a0762602723ac084bb5d9e/ivy/functional/ivy/data_type.py#L1370>`_ and `function_unsupported_dtypes <https://github.com/khulnasoft/aikit/blob/9e71fc2b589bf8f6b7a0762602723ac084bb5d9e/ivy/functional/ivy/data_type.py#L1407>`_ respectively, which traverse the abstract syntax tree of the compositional function and evaluate the relevant attributes for each primary function in the composition.
+For compositional functions, the supported and unsupported data types can then be inferred automatically using the helper functions `function_supported_dtypes <https://github.com/khulnasoft/aikit/blob/9e71fc2b589bf8f6b7a0762602723ac084bb5d9e/aikit/functional/aikit/data_type.py#L1370>`_ and `function_unsupported_dtypes <https://github.com/khulnasoft/aikit/blob/9e71fc2b589bf8f6b7a0762602723ac084bb5d9e/aikit/functional/aikit/data_type.py#L1407>`_ respectively, which traverse the abstract syntax tree of the compositional function and evaluate the relevant attributes for each primary function in the composition.
 The same approach applies for most stateful methods, which are themselves compositional.

 It is also possible to add supported and unsupported dtypes as a combination of both class and individual dtypes.
 The allowed dtype classes are: ``valid``, ``numeric``, ``float``, ``integer``, and ``unsigned``.